Want to overhaul your employee experience? Tackle these four areas first

 “HR professionals can create the best structures, policies and thought processes in the world, but if an organisation’s leaders don’t have the ability to behave in a way that is meaningful – to customers, shareholders, and staff – then it won’t work.
 We need to ensure that our leaders behave in ways that are aligned with the organisation’s strategy, and what that we believe to be true in our organisation.”

-Emotions and connectedness are key to motivation and employee engagement, added Price.
+Emotions and connectedness are key to motivation and employee engagement strategies, added Price.
 “If we’re emotionally connected to an organisation’s purpose, that purpose becomes meaningful and motivates us.
 If employees aren’t connected to the organisational goals on an emotional level, we have to manipulate their behaviours through things such as financial rewards, performance management, and policies.”
 Leaders that can inspire people, through methods such as storytelling, will boost engagement and productivity – and lessen the reliance on incentives and policies to regulate employees’ behaviour.

 Strategy: are humans really at the heart of your organisation’s goals?